MtFeather/IOTSecurity/IoTSecurityTestGuides.md

 - Assess the device to ensure it uses encrypted update files and that the files are transmitted using encryption
 - Assess the device to ensure is uses signed files and then validates that file before installation

 ## I10.
-Poor Physical Security 實體安全差
+Poor Physical Security 實體安全考量不足
 - Assess the device to ensure it utilizes a minimal number of physical external ports (e.g. USB ports) on the device
 - Assess the device to determine if it can be accessed via unintended methods such as through an unnecessary USB port
 - Assess the device to determine if it allows for disabling of unused physical ports such as USB